AguaClara/Textbook/Flocculation/Floc_Intro.rst

 The Camp-Stein velocity gradient  (see Equation :eq:`G_Camp_Stein`) used for flocculators varies from about 20 to 300 Hz.
 We will use the inner viscous length scale, Equation :eq:`eq_inner_viscous_length` to determine whether viscous or inertial transport dominates particle collisions in surface water treatment given the range of particle separation distances (see :numref:`figure_LambdaClay_vs_CClay`).

-`The code to generate this graph can be found here <https://colab.research.google.com/drive/1HhsaTHEzVKtkoiCQF-XnD0ssGJ93DsXn#scrollTo=naHLmCCWsIRt&line=8&uniqifier=1>`_
+`Colab worksheet to plot the inner viscous length scale <https://colab.research.google.com/drive/1HhsaTHEzVKtkoiCQF-XnD0ssGJ93DsXn#scrollTo=naHLmCCWsIRt&line=8&uniqifier=1>`_

 .. _figure_innerviscous_vs_G: